protocol/research-website/content/posts/202105-berkeley/index.md

 *Q: Does Filecoin use IPFS for its content delivery?*

-A: Yes, Filecoin can use IPFS for content delivery.
+A: Yes, Filecoin can use IPFS for content delivery, but it is not restricted to IPFS only.
 There are already tools, such as [Textile’s](https://www.textile.io/) Powergate that provide this functionality.
 You can read more about it in [Powergate’s documentation page](https://docs.textile.io/powergate/).

 *Q: How fast is IPFS in practice, particularly compared to regular Web 2.0?*